CoderGeoff/DependencyInversionCpp/README.md

 # DependencyInversionPrincipleCpp
-An exercise about the dependency inversion principle
+An exercise to underline the Dependency Inversion Principle, using C++ and Visual Studio.
+Based on Visual Studio 2013.

 This exercise is based on the popular board game of snakes and ladders, which you can read up about here <https://en.wikipedia.org/wiki/Snakes_and_Ladders>, although, to keep things more simple, this version has only snakes and no ladders.
 You should make sure you're familiar with the rules.
 Here's a clear, succinct version: <http://www.ehow.com/facts_5163203_snakes-amp-ladders-rules.html>.

+## Getting started

+1. Clone the repository
+2. Open Visual Studio
+3. Open the solution file, DependencyInversionPrinciple.sln, in the root directory of the repository
+4. Build the project in Debug
+5. Run the tests, Debug/SnakesAndLaddersTests.exe and Debug/SnakesAndLaddersDITests.exe
+6. Have a look at the code in SnakesAndLadders and SnakesAndLaddersTests, as indicated below:

-# Code that doesn't adhere to DIP
+# Code that doesn't adhere to the Dependency Inversion Principle

+In ConsoleBasedGame, there's an version of the game you and run on a console and play.
+It has a simple implementation of `main()` in ConsoleBasedGame.cpp.

 In SnakesAndLadders, there's an implementation of the game that doesn't adhere to the DependencyInversionPrinciple.
 It has the following classes: